MR-Khan0099/Pacman_Reinforcement--Learning/README.md

 ```
 ## Results

-The trained agent's performance can be visualized using the provided scripts.
-Example results and graphs will be added here.
+The trained agent's performance can be visualized using the provided script above.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.